k3jph/corona/_posts/2010-03-06-bad-math-from-wow-containers.md

   - math education
   - mathematics
 ---
-<p>I just saw an advertisement for something called <a href="https://www.wowcontainers.com/">Wow Containers</a> which allows the tops and bottoms of containers to be interchangeable with each other.
+I just saw an advertisement for something called [Wow Containers](https://www.wowcontainers.com/) which allows the tops and bottoms of containers to be interchangeable with each other.
 So far, this seems sensible.
-Then the commercial says, &#8220;with four different sizes, the possibilities are endless.&#8221;  And by endless, they mean sixteen.
-You can see the commercial at the link above.</p>
+Then the commercial says, "with four different sizes, the possibilities are endless."
+And by endless, they mean sixteen.
+You can see the commercial at the link above.